openmod-tracker/amiris/README.md

 ## Community

-AMIRIS is mainly developed by the Institute for Networked Energy Systems of the German Aerospace Center.
+AMIRIS is mainly developed by the German Aerospace Center, Institute of Networked Energy Systems.
 We provide multi-level support for AMIRIS users: please see our dedicated [Support Page](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/Community/Support). **We welcome all contributions**: bug reports, feature requests, and, of course, code.
 Please see our [Contribution Guidelines](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/Community/Contribute).

 ## Citing AMIRIS

-If you are using AMIRIS in an academic context please cite [doi: 10.21105/joss.05041](https://doi.org/10.21105/joss.05041).
+If you use AMIRIS in an academic context please cite [doi: 10.21105/joss.05041](https://doi.org/10.21105/joss.05041).
 In other contexts, please include a link to our [Gitlab repository](https://gitlab.com/dlr-ve/esy/amiris/amiris).

 ## Acknowledgements